-There is nearly universal acceptance of the evangelist, pastor, and teacher as being valid ministries for the church today.
+There is broad acceptance of the evangelist, pastor, and bible teacher as being valid ministries for the church today.
 But the ministries of apostles and Christian prophets are relegated by many to the first-century church only.
-But in recent years, many Christians have been reexamining the Scriptures to answer the increasingly heard questions: Are there apostles today?
+But do prophets and apostles exist today?
+In recent years, many Christians have been reexamining the Scriptures to answer increasingly discussed questions like these: Are there apostles today?
 Are there prophets today?
-Were the ancient bible prophets and bible apostles the only valid ones?
-Or are there modern day prophets (that is, Christian prophets) and contemporary apostles?
+Were the ancient prophets and apostles the only valid ones?
+Or are there modern day prophets and apostles in our 21st century?
 Does apostolic and prophetic ministry continue in our day?

 The intent of this bible study is to prove biblically that all of what have been called the “fivefold” ministry or “ascension gift” ministries are valid and needed in the Christian Church today.
 The “perfecting of the saints” intended by the Lord (Ephesians 4:12) will require all five of these ministry gifts given by the Lord Jesus Christ (Ephesians 4:11).

-2. Who gives these ministries to the Church?
-These verses above declare that it is God the Father and Jesus the Son of God who give these ministries to the church.
+The verses above declare that it is God the Father and Jesus the Son of God who give apostles and prophets to the church, as well as the evangelists, pastors, and teachers.
 Jesus Himself is the premier expression of each of these offices.

 It seems that Jesus — the chief apostle, prophet, evangelist, pastor and teacher — is giving an expression of Himself to the Church in the form of these ministry gifts.
 For example, in Paul, Peter, and the other apostles we see a partial reflection of the perfect apostleship of Christ.
 In Agabus (Acts 11:27f; 21:10f) and other Christian prophets we see a partial expression of the perfect prophetic ministry of Jesus.
 The same could be said for God-given evangelists, pastors and teachers.

-3. Apostles and Christian prophets are in the Church for the entire church age.
+Are there still prophets and apostles today?
+Certainly.
 A number of Scriptures (see below) make it very clear that prophets and apostles were intended for the full church age, and not just for the first century church.